RustAudio/rodio/CONTRIBUTING.md

 ## Documentation

 - Add inline documentation to all public items.
+- Look at the [documenting components](https://doc.rust-lang.org/rustdoc/how-to-write-documentation.html#documenting-components) section of the rustdoc book.
 - Generate docs: `cargo doc --open`
 - Add an example.
 That could be as part of the inline documentation or a more complex scenario in `examples/`